 A condition where there is excessive menstrual bleeding.
 Endometrial ablation is done if this bleeding doesn’t stop with medications.
 The inner lining of the uterus is destroyed in this procedure.

 - (PESA) Percutaneous Epididymal Sperm Aspiration:

-The Infertility Specialist passes a needle through the skin of the testicular sac.
+The doctor passes a needle through the skin of the testicular sac.
 It is then placed in the epididymis.
-Small amount of fluid is removed and tested for the presence of the sperms.
+The small amount of fluid is removed and tested for the presence of the sperms.

 - (TESA) Testicular Sperm Aspiration:

 A needle is passed directly into the testis.
 A piece of the tissue is removed.
 It is then tested in the laboratory under a microscope for the presence of the sperms.